-INDICATOR TITLE INSPECTIONS: The number of planned inspections completed.
+INDICATOR TITLE INSPECTIONS: The number of planned inspections completed per

+annum.

 Definition Risk-based inspections performed.

 Source of data Inspections plan.

 Method of calculation/assessment Actual inspections, per the booking schedule.

 Means of verification Proof of approval of plan by INSCOM.

 Assumptions The data stored in the plan is reliable, valid and timely.

-Disaggregation of beneficiaries (where applicable) Target for women: N/A. Target for youth: N/A. Target for people with disabilities: N/A. Spatial transformation (where applicable) Reflect on the contribution to spatial transformation priorities: N/A. Reflect on the spatial impact area: N/A. Calculation type Non-cumulative Reporting cycle Quarterly Desired performance Inspections are performed in terms of the plan.
+Disaggregation of Target for women: N/A.

+beneficiaries (where applicable) Target for youth: N/A.

+applicable) Target for people with disabilities: N/A.

+Spatial transformation Reflect on the contribution to spatial transformation priorities:

+(where applicable) N/A.

+Reflect on the spatial impact area: N/A.

+Calculation type Non-cumulative

+Reporting cycle Quarterly

+Desired performance Inspections are performed in terms of the plan.
 Indicator responsibility Director Inspections